Richard Childress Racing in the NASCAR Cup Series: Car No. 33 history

 On August 2, 2022, RCR announced that Austin Hill would make his Cup Series debut in the No. 33 at Michigan, where He would notch a top 20 finishing in 18th.

 On July 18, 2023, Richard Childress Racing and Australian V8 Supercars Points Leader Brodie Kostecki announced that Kostecki would make his Cup Series debut in the No. 33 at the Indianapolis Road Course.
 Kostecki followed in the footsteps of fellow Supercars driver Shane van Gisbergen who won on his first start with Trackhouse Racing.
 He would be joined by Australian companies VAILO and Shaw & Companies amongst other companies for sponsorship.

 In 2024, Richard Childress announced that Brodie Kostecki would return to the 33 for up to five races in 2024, including an oval race.
 Paul Morris, Kostecki's long–time mentor, later confirmed that the planned races had been axed.

-On April 5, RCR announced that Austin Hill would return to the 33 for multiple races starting with Texas.
+On April 5, RCR announced that Hill would return to the 33 for multiple races starting with Texas.

 On May 3, it was announced that Will Brown would make his NASCAR debut at Sonoma.

 For the 2025 season, the No. 33 car was split between Hill and Jesse Love.
 Hill scored his first career Cup top-10 with a ninth-place finish at the Chicago street race.

+In 2026, the No. 33 car was split again between Love and Hill.
+Love drove the car at COTA and Talladega, while Hill was scheduled for five races starting at Phoenix.
+Following the death of Kyle Busch on May 21, the No. 8 car's charter and owner points were transferred to the No. 33 car, starting with the Coca-Cola 600 with Hill behind the wheel.